bogdanbacila/AttributeGradingTest/README.md

 - The slider **can not** be left in the centre position.
 A red border will indicate that it has to be changed, unlocking the next trial.

 -  It is important when comparing the stimuli to focus **only** on the assessed attribute.
 Please disregard changes in head orientation or position unless the attribute is assessing them.
+- Please don't forget to close your eyes whilst listening to the stimuli.

 ## Test attributes and definitions

 - There are 7 attributes to be assessed:

   * PSL (Perceived Source Loudness):
-    - The point-source loudness perceived at different locations.
+    - The perceived loudness of just the sound source.
 (Quiet - Loud)
   * LEV (Listener Envelopment):
     - The feeling of being surrounded by the reverberant field.
 (Less - More)
   * ARW (Apparent Reverb Width):